-&lt;sup>14 This may be the notification point used to receive notification of and to initiate an off-site emergency response to an emergency of any type (conventional, nuclear or radiological).
+14 This may be the notification point used to receive notification of and to initiate an off-site emergency response to an emergency of any type (conventional, nuclear or radiological).

-1 5.13.
-At facilities and locations where there is a significant likelihood of encountering a dangerous 2 source that is not under control (see para.
-4.21), arrangements shall be made to ensure that the on-site 3 managers of operations and other personnel, are aware of the indicators of a potential radiological 4 emergency, the appropriate notification, and protective actions and other response actions warranted 5 immediately in an emergency.
-For facilities and locations where there is a significant likelihood of 6 encountering a dangerous source that is not under control and for an emergency at an unforeseen 7 location, arrangements shall be made to ensure that the local officials responsible for the response and 8 first responders are aware of the indicators of a potential radiological emergency, the appropriate 9 notification, and protective actions and other response actions warranted immediately in an 10 emergency.
-11 5.14.
+5.13.
+At facilities and locations where there is a significant likelihood of encountering a dangerous source that is not under control (see para.
+4.21), arrangements shall be made to ensure that the on-site managers of operations and other personnel are aware of the indicators of a potential radiological emergency, the appropriate notification, and protective actions and other response actions warranted immediately in an emergency.
+For facilities and locations where there is a significant likelihood of encountering a dangerous source that is not under control and for an emergency at an unforeseen location, arrangements shall be made to ensure that the local officials responsible for the response and first responders are aware of the indicators of a potential radiological emergency, the appropriate notification, and protective actions and other response actions warranted immediately in an emergency.

+- 5.14.
 The operating organization of a facility or activity in category I, II, III or IV shall make arrangements for promptly classifying, on the basis of the hazard assessment, a nuclear or radiological emergency warranting protective actions and other response actions to protect workers, emergency workers, members of the public and, as relevant, patients and helpers in an emergency in accordance with the protection strategy (see Req.
 5).
-This shall include a system for classifying all types of nuclear or radiological emergency as follows:

-(a) General emergencies at facilities in category I or II for an emergency that warrants taking precautionary urgent protective actions, urgent protective actions and other response actions on the site and off the site.
-Upon declaration of this emergency class, appropriate actions shall promptly be taken, in accordance with the available information relating to the emergency, to mitigate the consequences of the emergency on the site and to protect people on the site and off the site.

-(b) Site area emergencies at facilities in category I or II for an emergency that warrants taking protective actions and other response actions on the site and in the vicinity of the site.
-Upon declaration of this emergency class, actions shall promptly be taken: (i) to mitigate the consequences of the emergency on the site and to protect people on the site; (ii) to increase the readiness to take protective actions and other response actions off the site if this becomes necessary on the basis of observable conditions, reliable assessments and/or results of monitoring; and (iii) to conduct monitoring and sampling off the site.

-(c) Facility emergencies at facilities in category I, II or III for an emergency that warrants taking protective actions and other response actions at the facility and on the site but does not warrant taking protective actions off the site.
+This shall include a system for classifying all types of nuclear or radiological emergency15 as follows: - (a) General emergency at facilities in category I or II for an emergency that warrants taking precautionary urgent protective actions, urgent protective actions, and early protective actions and other response actions on the site and off the site.
+Upon declaration of this emergency class, appropriate actions shall promptly be taken, in accordance with the available information relating to the emergency, to mitigate the consequences of the emergency on the site and to protect people on the site and off the site. - (b) Site area emergency at facilities in category I or II for an emergency that warrants taking protective actions and other response actions on the site and in the vicinity of the site.
+Upon declaration of this emergency class, actions shall promptly be taken: (i) to mitigate the consequences of the emergency on the site and to protect people on the site; (ii) to increase the readiness to take protective actions and other response actions off the site if this becomes necessary on the basis of observable conditions, reliable assessments and/or results of monitoring; and (iii) to conduct off-site monitoring, sampling and analysis. - (c) Facility emergency at facilities in category I, II or III for an emergency that warrants taking protective actions and other response actions at the facility and on the site but does not warrant taking protective actions off the site.
 Upon declaration of this emergency class, actions shall promptly be taken to mitigate the consequences of the emergency and to protect people at the facility and on the site.
 Emergencies in this class do not present an off-site hazard.

-Deleted: and for an emergency at an unforeseen location

-Deleted: , as well as the local officials responsible for the response and first responders,

-Deleted: and Deleted: , Deleted: and members of the public

-&lt;sup>15 The emergency classes may differ from those specified in (a-e) provided that emergencies of all these types are included.
+15 The emergency classes may differ from those specified in (a-e) provided that emergencies of all these types are included.